-Mr. Drumwright requested comments or suggestions for additions or deletions to the agenda.
-No requests were received.
+Mr. Drumwright requested comments on the agenda including suggestions for additions or deletions.
+No comments or requests for changes were received.

 Mr. Drumwright then introduced Mr. Christopher Voigt, VDOT, to give a presentation on the main agenda topics.
-Print copies of the presentation had been provided on-table.
-Notes on the presentation including discussion on consultation items are provided below.
+Print copies of the presentation had been provided on-table and distributed beforehand by email to those participating by teleconference.